 The problem is that many people take Ramana’s idea of a ripe mind superficially.
 It is not a prescription that anyone can approach or practice Advaita in any manner they like.
 Advaita does require considerable inner purity and self-discipline, developing which is an important aim of practice which should not be lightly set aside.

 A related misconception is that Advaita is against other spiritual and yogic practices like mantra, pranayama, puja and bhakti, which from its point of view are regarded as of little value and only serve to condition the mind further.
-Even a number of traditional Advaitic texts speak of setting all such other yogic practices aside as useless.
+Even a number of traditional Advaitic texts speak of setting such yogic practices aside.
 Many neo-Advaitins emphasize such advanced teachings.
 They may tell even beginning students to give up all other practices and discourage them from doing mantras, pranayama or other yoga techniques.
 We could call this ‘Advaita without Yoga’.

 Traditional Advaita, which Ramana echoed, states that advanced aspirants who are truly ready for a dedicated path of self-inquiry can discard other yogic practices if they are so inclined.
-But it also states that for gaining a ripe mind, developing proficiency in these preliminary practices is a good idea.
-Most people can benefit from at least some support practices, particularly beginners, even if their main focus is Self-inquiry.
+But it also states that for gaining a ripe mind, developing proficiency in these preliminary practices is essential.
+Most people can benefit from support practices, particularly beginners, even if their main focus is Self-inquiry.
 Note the Ramana Gita VII.
 12-14 in this regard.

 Ramana, though he emphasized Self-inquiry, never rejected the value of other yogic practices.
 He commonly extolled such practices as chanting the name of God, chanting Om and doing pranayama.
 He had regular Vedic chanting and pujas done at the ashram which continue today.